‘Beauty And The Beast’ LeFou’s Gay Moment Details, Josh Gad Talks His Character

 — Beauty and the Beast (@beourguest) March 3, 2017

 Meanwhile, Josh Gad is “very proud” of the gay moment at the end of the movie.
-US Weekly quoted the Tony-nominated actor as saying that his character in the live-action Beauty and the Beast was more complex than the original.
+Us Weekly quoted the Tony-nominated actor as saying that his character in the live-action Beauty and the Beast was more complex than the original.

 He called the 1991-original animated movie’s character a “bumbling fool,” adding that he wanted to add more dimensions to him.